TotalMiner/totalminer.github.io/lua/functions/sound/play_sound_loop.md

 ## play_sound_loop

-Play a looped sound at a voxel position.
+Play a looped sound at a map point.

 ___